open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 ## Research (Box 5)

 The players collect some research materials.
+In particular, they find an article about dream analysis that will be useful later.

+{{< example-image src="dream-decoder.png" link="dream-decoder.pdf" >}}

 **Suggested Puzzle** Players have to find printed messages [underneath] or [on the underside] of the plates in the place settings.
 The message